 Another port town in Liguria, many ofter overlook Savona, but it is such a great destination for a day trip from Genoa.
 Here is where we stopped during our cruise on the Mediterranean Sea.

-Whether you choose to stroll through the port of Savona, see Savona’s Sistine Chapel, learn a little bit of history at the medieval Fortress and the Archeological Museum, or simply go to the beach, this Italian town won’t disappoint.
+Whether you choose to stroll through the port of Savona, see Savona’s Sistine Chapel, learn a little bit of history at the medieval Fortress and the Archeological Museum, or go to the beach, this Italian town won’t disappoint.

 Finalborgo and Noli